DBrianKimmel/PyHouse/Project/src/Docs/README.md

 It is a singleton so we don't end up with multiple running instances.

 Logging is setup and activated the very first thing so that the rest of the startup progress is logged.
-The log file is /var/log/pyhouse/debug
+The log file is /var/log/pyhouse/XXX where XXX is error, warn, debug, and info

+Now XML is read in.

 The next thing activated is MQTT so we can begin with messaging.